-Course Code: BH-ENG604 Credits:6 Max.
+Course Code: BH-ENG604 Credits: 6 Max.
 Marks: 150 Internal Assessment: 30 Theory : 120 Time: 3 Hours

-1. They will be able to identify, analyze, and described the critical ideas values and themes that appear in Literary and cultural texts.
+BH-ENG604.1 They will be able to identify, analyse, and describe the critical ideas, values and themes that appear in literary and cultural texts.

-- 2. They will be able to interpret Literature by applying the theories. - 3.
-They will be able to understand relationship between the Literature and society. - 4.
-They will understand the emerging ideas with the help of theories.
+BH-ENG604.2 They will be able to interpret literature by applying the theories.

+BH-ENG604.3 They will be able to understand relationship between literature and society.

+BH-ENG604.4 They will understand the emerging trends with the help of theories.

 - 1. The students are required to attempt five questions in all. - 2.
-Question No.1 is compulsory. - 3.
-Attempt one question from each of the 4 Units. - 4.
+Question No.1 is compulsory.

+- 3. Attempt one question from each of the 4 Units. - 4.
 All questions carry equal marks.

-- 2. Besides question No.1, which is compulsory, a candidate shall attempt 4 questions selecting one question each from the four units, attempting five questions in all. - 3.
+- 1. The paper-setter will set 9 questions in all. - 2.
+Besides question No.1, which is compulsory, a candidate shall attempt 4 questions selecting one question each from the four units, attempting five questions in all. - 3.
 Question No. 1 shall have four short answer type questions evenly spread over all the four units.
 The student shall attempt all the four questions in about 150 words each.